 Providing funds to support students in pre-apprenticeship and apprenticeship approved ALAMAP training programs is a pivotal component of grant implementation.
 Colleges eligible to receive funding will be issued a sub-award agreement and be defined as a sub-recipient under the ALAMAP Project.
-Sub-awards will provide the guidelines by which sub-recipients will carry-out project activities and administer and report both fiscal and programmatic activities.
+Sub-awards will provide the guidelines by which sub-recipients will carry out project activities and administer and report both fiscal and programmatic activities.

 Sub-awards will be reviewed and allocated annually (unless additional funds are requested and performance warrants otherwise) during the grant program period beginning July 15, 2019 - July 14, 2023.
 Initial allocations are based on colleges' FTE enrollment as compared to FTE system wide.
-Funding allocations are limited to supportive services and scholarships and testing fees for all but 4 primary grant partner institutions:
+At this time, funding allocations are limited to supportive services and scholarships and testing fees for all institutions except the 4 primary grant partners.
+The table below provides more details on funding and services available to all participating colleges: